 - You can go to one of many authorized retailers to purchase the fare you want.

-- You can pay cash aboard the bus, but make sure you have the exact change for the $3.25 fare.
+- You can pay cash aboard the bus, but make sure you have the exact change.
+Check the amount by consulting the current fare schedule.

 - You can go to the nearest métro station and purchase your fare from either: